 What will happen at your first appointment?

-Typically, your first appointment will be on the telephone with your allocated practitioner.
-You will receive a letter before the appointment containing the time, date and name of the practitioner as well as a contract of expectation for you to read and sign (this will be returned to the practitioner at your first face to face appointment).
+Usually, your first appointment will be over the phone with your named practitioner.
+You will receive a letter in the post before your appointment, which will tell you the time and date of your appointment, and the name of the practitioner you will be seeing, as well as a contract of expectation for you to read and sign.
+You can give this contract to your practitioner at your first face-to-face appointment.

-During your call the practitioner will confirm basic contact information, clarify any information gathered in your first ‘choice’ appointment and ask both you and your child/young person for an update on mental health difficulties, symptoms and other areas of concern.
-They may also ask you to think about what your main mental health goal for the work may be e.g. reduced anxiety or improved mood.
+During the phone call, the practitioner will confirm basic contact information, clarify any information gathered at your first ‘Choice’ appointment and ask both you and your parent / carer for an update on any mental health difficulties, symptoms and other areas of concern.
+They may also ask you to think about what your main mental health goal for the work is, such as reducing anxiety or improving your mood.

-Usually, your practitioner will then offer you a further 4 appointments which will be face to face within our main office, however alternative arrangements may be offered to meet the specific needs of your child/young person based on the information shared.
+Usually, your practitioner will then offer you a further four appointments, which will be face-to-face within our main office, however alternative arrangements may be offered to meet your needs, based on the information shared.

-The following 4 sessions will be used to gain a good understanding of the young persons needs and if indicated choose the most suitable evidenced based intervention to meet the young person, as well as at times, the whole family’s needs.
+The following four sessions will be used to gain a good understanding of your needs and if indicated, choose the best evidenced-based intervention to meet your needs and sometimes the needs of your family too.

-A review will be held towards the end of this element of the intervention to share understanding, discuss next steps, and explore if further evidenced based intervention is required.
+A review will take place towards the end of this period, to share understanding, talk about next steps, and agree if further support is needed.

 Where are we based?

-There is a large visitors car park behind the building which allows 3 hours parking.
-There is also parking for disabled drivers in front of the building or in the smaller car park opposite.
-Please display a disabled badge to avoid ticketing.
+There is a large visitors car park behind the building which allows visitors to park there for up to three hours.
+There is also parking for Blue Badge holders in front of the building, and in the smaller car park opposite.
+Please display a Blue Badge to avoid receiving a ticket.

 We also sometimes hold appointments in our Pensby Clinic for specific therapies.